-Banks may offer banking and investment services in other EEA member states (known as “host states”) under a so-called “European Passport”.
+EEA banks may offer banking and investment services in other member states of the EEA (known as “host states”) without being required to obtain a separate licence from the host state under a so-called “European Passport”.
+This “passport”, which specifies permitted activities, is granted by the home state authority and can be exercised as follows:

 The following links will take you to corporate and regulatory disclosures relating to selected Deutsche Bank Group subsidiaries registered and/or incorporated in the European Union: